ariefauliaa/ariefauliaa/README.md

 Welcome to my GitHub, I’m Arief from Indonesia.

 I’m all about turning math into quant systems that help decode market behavior.
-If it mixes numbers and the markets, I’m in.
+Anything that blends math and the markets instantly gets my attention.

 On a daily basis it’s learning, backtesting, learning, backtesting, learning, backtesting, rinse & repeat.
 I really believe that past performance can indicate future results (NVDA’s move wasn’t a total surprise, sometimes the past leaves clues ^_^).